m0tivus/motivus-home/src/components/DocumentationMarkdown.md

 ## Steps

-1. The easiest way to scaffold a new Rust algorithm is by using `wasm-pack` along with Motivus algorithm template.
+1. Use our template to kick-start your Rust project.
 You will be asked a few questions about your algorithm to be used as metadata when building and publishing to Motivus Marketplace:

 ```
-$ wasm-pack new kmeans --template https://github.com/m0tivus/wasm-pack-template.git
+$ motivus new kmeans
 ```

 2. A `main` function in `src/lib.rs` will be created and invoked from your Driver program with `params` as function parameters on runtime.
 An example implementation: